 - Click Save

-Note: Though you’re charging them as an insurance client, changing the Billing type to Self-Pay allows you to charge the client your full fee until their deductible has been met.
-For more information, see: Updating the billing details for individual appointments.
+Note: Though you’re charging the client as an insurance client, changing the Billing type to Self-Pay allows you to charge your full fee until the deductible is met.
+For more information, see Updating the billing details for individual appointments .

 Using Payment Reports for a client with a deductible